-- 1992: Artist Ted Dave initiated “Buy Nothing Day” which is now promoted by online magazine Adbusters via downloadable posters and suggested activities like credit card cut up, zombie walk, and whirl-mart.
+- 1992: Artist Ted Dave initiated “Buy Nothing Day” which is now promoted by online magazine Adbusters via downloadable posters and suggested activities like cutting up credit cards, a zombie walk, and whirl-mart.

 - 2005: Shop.org initiated “Cyber Monday” to encourage online shopping.